HypeCheck

 What the Science Says

-Brown rice protein is a plant-derived protein powder made by isolating the protein from whole grain brown rice.
-It provides all essential amino acids, though it is relatively low in lysine compared to animal proteins.
-The only available research comes from a hamster study, which found that a hydrolyzed (pre-digested) form of brown rice protein reduced weight gain and liver fat accumulation in animals fed a high-fat diet — but these results have not been confirmed in human clinical trials.
+Brown rice protein is a plant-derived protein powder made by isolating protein from whole grain brown rice.
+It is commonly used as a dairy-free, vegan alternative to whey protein for muscle support and general protein intake.
+One animal study found that a hydrolyzed form of brown rice protein significantly reduced weight gain and liver fat in hamsters on a high-fat diet, but no human clinical trials have confirmed these effects.

 What It Doesn't Do